So you've just won a new client (yay!) — now what?

 - Don't include too many questions (15 to 20 at the most)

-- Carefully consider how you distribute the questionnaire, such as via a Google Sheet or software application
+- Carefully consider how you distribute the questionnaire via Google Sheets or a software application.

 - Politely share a deadline (something like: we'd love to receive the questionnaire back within ten business days)